martijnvdp/terraform-k8-baremetal-cls/README.md

 # terraform

-## k8cluster-ubuntu ##
+## k8cluster ##

-Working auto deployment kubernetes cluster on vmware with ubuntu vms \
+Working bare metal autodeployment of a kubernetes cluster on vmware with ubuntu vms \
 using terraform and shell scripts

 - metallb loadbalancer

 ## k8cluster-kubespray ##
 Terraform code to deploy a centos8 kubernetes cluster on vmware using ansible and terraform